 - While the oil is heating, divide the fish mixture into 18 pieces, and roll each into a ball - this is most easily done with wet hands.
 Place the balls on a plate or chopping board ready for frying.

-- Once the oil is the correct temperature, use a slotted spoon to carefully immerse 4-5 fish balls, one at a time, into the oil.
+- Once the oil is the correct temperature, use a slotted spoon or frying spider to carefully immerse 4-5 fish balls, one at a time, into the oil.
 The oil will bubble up immediately but should calm down quite quickly.

 - Don't be tempted to cook more than 4 or 5 fish balls at a time!
 The oil temperature will drop when you add them to the pan, and too many will lower the temperature too much, meaning that they won't cook properly and will absorb oil and taste greasy.

 - Fry the fish balls, turning regularly, for about 5-6 minutes until a dark golden brown all over.
-Carefully remove from the pan using a slotted spoon, and drain on absorbent kitchen paper.
+Carefully remove from the pan using a slotted spoon or frying spider, and drain on absorbent kitchen paper.

 - Repeat with the remaining balls until they are all cooked.